bhagatsaurabh/rmac/api-server/README.md

 <br />

-The RMAC API Server mainly provides three functionalities for the RMAC Host-Client:
+### The RMAC API Server mainly provides following three functionalities for the RMAC Host-Client:

 ## Registration